-The best portable charger or power bank for you depends on what you need to charge and how much juice you need away from the mains.
-We’ve all got phones that need topping up on long days out, but there are power banks that can top up larger electronics like a Nintendo Switch or even a laptop.
+The best power bank for you depends on what you need to charge and how much juice you need away from the mains.
+Phones are the most obvious device to recharge during a long day out but you may also need a power bank that is able to boost the battery of a Nintendo Switch or even a laptop.

-So think about the three Ps: price, power, and portability.
-Consider these things and you’ll find the right portable charger.
-Do you need it to top up your phone when you’re at the football or on a night out?
-Or are you going camping for three days and need to charge several devices more than once without access to wall chargers?
+Before making a purchase, think about the three Ps: price, power, and portability.
+Consider these things and you’ll find the right portable charger for your needs.
+Do you need it to top up your phone when you’re at a sporting event or on a night out?
+Or are you going camping for three days and need to charge several devices more than once without access to any wall chargers?

-Look out for the mAh rating - the higher the number, the more charge the bank will hold.
-You should also check how fast it can output charge, as if you’re relying on it to charge a big device like an iPad or laptop, you might be waiting around a while if the output is slow.
+Pay attention to the mAh rating.
+The higher the number, the more charge the portable power bank will hold.
+You should also check how fast it can output charge as, if you’re relying on it to charge a large device like an iPad or laptop, you might be waiting around a while if the output is slow.

-Below we’ve listed the best portable chargers by capacity, slimness, and port selection.
-Make sure to read the full descriptions of each to see which best suits your needs and budget.
+Below we’ve listed the best portable chargers according to capacity, slimness, and port selection, as there's no one size-fits-all solution to this purchase.
+Make sure to read the full descriptions of each power bank to see which best suits your needs and budget.

 - Just want to charge your laptop?
 Check out the best portable laptop chargers